 There's one exception.
 Before the scheme closed to newbies, a few providers offered 'split ISAs' – here they manipulated the rules to put the Help to Buy ISA and a 'normal' cash ISA together in the same wrapper, allowing you to pay into both in the same year.

-If you don't have a split ISA and you're looking to put more money away, there are other options out there – and they generally pay better rates than cash ISAs anyway.
+If you don't have a split ISA and you're looking to put more money away, check out our Top savings accounts guide.